-Join Simon Allardice for an in-depth discussion in this video What you should know, part of Foundations of Programming: Data Structures.
+Join Simon Allardice for an in-depth discussion in this video What you should know, part of Programming Foundations: Data Structures.

 This is a course for programmers.
 It's not about the visual presentation of data, it's about the inner workings of data inside a computer program.
 And what the nature of this course means, we won't focus on specific syntax for just one language.
 I will be discussing data types, variables, program flow, memory.
 I need concepts like iteration and recursion.
 So what I expect from you is general programming skill.
 You've been programming anything from a few months to several years, but you're comfortable developing in a general purpose programming language.
 You're good with the jargon and concepts of software development, including object orientation, and you're not baffled if you see a different language from your personal favorite.